 Darnel Degand joined the School of Education as an assistant professor in July 2017.
 He studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
 His research also involves the design and development of educational media products and experiences.

 I research the relationship between students’ everyday uses of language (English and Spanish) and their engagement in school-based uses of language and literacy.
 Some schools identify bilingual adolescents as “limited” in their English proficiency even though they use sophisticated literacy repertoires outside of school; other learners are deemed ”fluent” in English but still struggle with the language and literacy demands of their academic coursework.

-Jennifer Higgs is an assistant professor in the School of Education.
+Jennifer Higgs is an assistant professor of Learning and Mind Sciences and Language, Literacy, and Culture.
 Her research focuses on digital tool use that supports learning and teaching, adolescents’ digital literacies, and teacher education in the language arts.
-Using mixed methods and sociocultural theories of learning, Dr. Higgs investigates practices around digital tools as well as improvement of digital tool practices.
-What fundamentally drives her work is a desire to learn how the possibilities afforded by new cultural tools can support robust and socially just learning.
-Prior to pursuing her Ph.D.
+Using sociocultural theories of learning and varied methodologies (including design-based research, case study, and survey research), Dr. Higgs investigates practices around digital tools as well as improvement of digital tool practices.

 Margarita Jimenez-Silva is an associate professor and director of teacher education at the School of Education in University of California, Davis.
 Her research focuses on preparing and supporting teachers to work with culturally and linguistically diverse learners, especially in addressing emergent bilinguals’ linguistic and academic content development.
 More specifically, her research strands include teacher education pedagogy and curriculum, educational policy, and family/community engagement.